21VISHAL21/Phonetic_Alphabet_Converter/README.md

 You can customize the data in the `nato_phonetic_alphabet.csv` file to include different alphabets or code words.
 Make sure the CSV file structure remains consistent with two columns: 'letter' and 'code'.

-## License

-This project is licensed under the MIT License.
-Feel free to use, modify, and distribute it as needed.
-See the [LICENSE](LICENSE) file for details.

 ## Acknowledgments

 - This script uses the pandas library for data manipulation.